420blaze420/tape0002/README.md

 * A comprehensive document titled 'Installation, Configuration, and Integration' covering the entire process of installation, configuration, and integration with the current wired network.
 * A comprehensive document titled 'Basic Maintenance' covering expected basic maintenance is required.
 * A comprehensive document titled 'Support Expectations' covering future support expectations is required.
-* A comprehensive document titled 'Testing & Validation' covering covering testing and validation results is required
+* A comprehensive document titled 'Testing & Validation' covering troubleshooting, testing and validation results is required.
 * A comprehensive document titled 'Site Survey'.
 For more details, see '5.Deliverables > Site survey report'
+* A comprehensive document titles 'Administrator guide' covering changes and new expectations of the wireless network to the network administrator.

 #### Basic maintenance and support expectations
 * Require a post installation meeting where project manager can explain and discuss the installation with CIO, and other IT employees.
-* The technician(s) that installed, configured, and integrated the wireless network with the wired network must also complete and submit a document covering expected maintenance, and a separate document covering expectations for future support.
+* Project manager must complete and submit a document covering expected maintenance, and a separate document covering expectations for future support.
 * **Xcompanyx** intends on future expansions to the company and company campus and expects a configuration that supports user and geographical growth.

 ### 4. Technical Requirements